Okay, we're back, and as I said, we got an exciting full hour of broadcast excellence remaining with a lot of stuff to pound in here.

 My email.

-I'm being accused of carrying no water.
+I'm being accused of carrying their water.

 My email, I'm being accused of being too soft.

-You know, if If you want to celebrate, go ahead.
+If you want to celebrate, go ahead.

 There's nothing we can do to stop it.

-I mean, if you get 352 million dollars, go ahead.
+I mean, if you get $352 million, go ahead.

-It's a first step party.
+It's a first-step party.

 That's what we'll call it.